wpsight/wpcasa-polylang/README.txt

 == Changelog ==

+= 1.2.0 =
+* Now take [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/wpcasa-polylang/) as priority for plugin translation files

 = 1.1.1 =
 * Fixed PHP fatal error when saving listing
 * Improved code to make it compatible with the latest WordPress Codex

 = 1.1.0 =
 * Added Support for Polylang Pro
-* Fixed Issue with no language has been setup
+* Fixed Issue with no language has been set up
 * Fixed Issue when Polylang is not active

 = 1.0.1 =